akandykeller/akandykeller.github.io/about.md

 - [Data Visualization](https://mas-dse.github.io/DSE241/exercises/) (D3.js)

 ## Personal
-Privately, I enjoy cooking (working on my [vegan tacos](https://www.instagram.com/tacosbygringos/)), running, and building things.
+Privately, I enjoy cooking (working on my [vegan tacos](https://www.instagram.com/tacosbygringos/)), running, and playing with my gymnastics rings.
 I am also an active organizing member of the [Inclusive AI](https://uva-iai.github.io/) group at the UvA whose goal is to reduce harmful bias (both algorithmic and human) in the field of machine learning.
 Please feel free to email me if you have any questions!

 # Social Media